Skip to content

 ts

-static date: (date, format, locale) => string;
+static date: (date, format, options) => string;

 Formats a Date object into a string according to the specified format.
 Supported formats are: